sighupio/fury-distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

 | [solvers](#specdistributionmodulesingresscertmanagerclusterissuersolvers) | `array`  | Optional |
 | [type](#specdistributionmodulesingresscertmanagerclusterissuertype)       | `string` | Optional |

+### Description

+Configuration for the cert-manager's ACME clusterIssuer used to request certificates from Let's Encrypt.

 ## .spec.distribution.modules.ingress.certManager.clusterIssuer.email

 ### Description

-The email of the cluster issuer
+The email address to use during the certificate issuing process.

 ## .spec.distribution.modules.ingress.certManager.clusterIssuer.name

 ### Description

-The name of the cluster issuer
+Name of the clusterIssuer.

 ## .spec.distribution.modules.ingress.certManager.clusterIssuer.solvers

 ### Description

-The custom solvers configurations
+List of challenge solvers to use instead of the default one for the `http01` challenge.

 ## .spec.distribution.modules.ingress.certManager.clusterIssuer.type

 ### Description

-The type of the cluster issuer, must be ***http01***
+The type of the clusterIssuer.
+Only `http01` challenge is supported for KFDDistribution kind.
+See solvers for arbitrary configurations.

 ### Constraints